myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 	rm -rf $(EXEC_V_32) $(EXEC_V_64) peda-session-$(EXEC_V_32).txt peda-session-$(EXEC_V_64).txt
 ```

-Without those security the stack is executable, we remove the canaris, and the ASLE is desactivate.
+Without those security the stack is executable, we remove the canaris, and the ASLR is desactivate.

 # Exploitation 32bit

-First we will check for the différent function on the executable and how they are mapped in memory with `objdump` or `nm`
+First we will check for the different function on the executable and how they are mapped in memory with `objdump` or `nm`

 ```sh
 $ objdump -x v1-32